 - (a) is adequately trained and holds a training certificate in accordance with this Part; or

 - (b) performs those activities in the presence and under the direct supervision of a person who is adequately trained and who holds a training certificate in accordance with this Part.

 A person is adequately trained if the person has a sound knowledge of all the topics listed in paragraphs (a) to (m) that relate directly to the person's duties and to the dangerous goods the person is expected to handle, offer for transport or transport:

-(h) the report requirements in Part 8, Accidental Release and Imminent Accidental Release Report Requirements;
+(h) the report requirements in Part 8 (Reporting Requirements);